 Red Lodge Clay Center – Short-Term Resident (MJ Do Good) 2014

-Chotsani Elaine Dean is an artist living and working in Connecticut.
-She received her BFA in Ceramics from Hartford Art School and MFA from
+Chotsani Elaine Dean is an Artist and Assistant Professor of Ceramics at the University of Minnesota.
+Born in Hartford, CT, Chotsani received her BFA in Ceramics from Hartford Art School and Master’s of Fine Arts from Sam Fox School of Art at Washington University in St. Louis.

-Banaras Hindu University in Varanasi, India.
-During this time Chotsani, traveled throughout India conducting workshops at Sanskriti Kendra in New Delhi, Krishnamurti Foundation/Raj Ghat Besant School, Varanasi, Kriti Gallery, Varanasi, lectures at Faculty of Art History, Banaras Hindu University, Varanasi and Faculty of Visual Arts University of Baroda, Baroda and artist-in-residence at Clayfingers Pottery, Thrissur, Kerala.
-Dean has exhibited widely, Kriti Gallery, Varanasi, India, Art Chamber, Goa, India, Aurodhran Gallery, Pondicherry, India, Hans Weiss Newman Space, Manchester, CT, Windsor Art Center, Windsor, CT, Hunterdon Museum of Art, Clinton, NJ, Gallery on the Green, Canton, CT, Silo Gallery, New Milford, CT among others.
+Chotsani has lectured and exhibited widely, selected for the 2019 South Carolina Biennial at the 702 Center for Contemporary Art, McMaster Gallery at the University of South Carolina, Appalachia State University, Kriti Gallery, Varanasi, India, Art Chamber, Goa, India, Aurodhran Gallery, Pondicherry, India, Hans Weiss Newman Space, Manchester, CT, Windsor Art Center, Windsor, CT, Hunterdon Museum of Art, Clinton, NJ, Gallery on the Green, Canton, CT, Silo Gallery, New Milford, CT among others.
 In 2010, Dean was awarded a Connecticut Arts Grant from the state of Connecticut.
 Dean has taught at various institutions, Three Rivers Community College, University of Connecticut, Connecticut College, Quinnipiac University, Hartford Art School and was Studio Manager at Wesleyan Potters in Middletown, CT.

-Adaptation, resourcefulness, survival and triumph, are what I appreciate when I consider the fullness of these quilts, their makers and the history from which they emerge.
-Cotton, the commodity at the center of my ancestry, by way of its production and trade, lead me to the global history, trade and impact of textiles.
-Encountering these various cultures and time periods have influenced my work.
-Each unique tile within the quilts I create, are informed by and reflect the combined and diverse visual history of quilting and textiles.
-Also the tiles symbolize the contrasting events and lives of those who sewed and stitched more than quilts; those who stitched and sewed a resolute history and legacy that has gifted freedom, personhood and rich visual language.
-It is this history to which I am indebted, inspiring me as an artist.
-I strive to sustain and honor the gifts of my personal and collective history embed in the visual chronicles of quilts, textiles and lives.
+Adaptation, resourcefulness, survival, and triumph are what I appreciate when I consider the fullness of these quilts, their makers, and the history from which they emerge and have moved through time.
+My work begins with the realities of those who sewed and stitched more than quilts; those who stitched and sewed a resolute history and legacy that has gifted freedom, personhood, and rich visual language to our world.
+The fullness of this important history I am indebted to has afforded me deep meaning as an artist.
+I strive to sustain and honor the many gifts of my personal and collective history embedded in my communal ancestry’s chronicles.